Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 The Digital Twins Definition Language (DTDL) is made up of a set of metamodel classes (described in the rest of this document) that are used to define the behavior of all digital twins (including devices).
 The main metamodel classes that describe these behaviors are Interface, Command, Component, Property, Relationship, and Telemetry.
-In addition, because data is a key element in IoT solutions, DTDL provides a data description language that is compatible with many popular serialization formats, including JSON and binary serialization formats.
+In addition, because data is a key element in digital twin solutions, DTDL provides a data description language that is compatible with popular serialization formats including JSON.
 When a digital twin is modeled using the DTDL, its behaviors are defined using these metamodel classes (Interface, Command, Component, Property, Relationship, Telemetry, and data types) and it often implements those behaviors using an SDK in terms of these metamodel classes.

 Lastly, the Digital Twins Definition Language provides semantic type annotations of behaviors, so that analytics, machine learning, UIs, and other computation can reason about the semantics of the data, not just the schema of the data.